 The science lab is used during summer program and throughout the rest of year during science nights.
 Residents are able to explore geology, astronomy, microbiology and many other science topics through use of the equipment and Internet access in the lab.
 This space also serves as an auxiliary study area.

-Service is an essential part of the growth process at the VFW National Home for Children.
+Service is an essential part of the growth process at the VFW National Home.
 Residents take part in activities that involve service to the local community, writing letters and visiting veterans in hospitals and other community and civic-minded activities to help the residents be mindful of the need to give back through service.
 Throughout the year, residents participate in events on campus that honor veterans and our country, such as Veterans Day, POW/MIA Day, Fourth of July parades, Memorial Day and other patriotic events.